-Adequate risk assessments are conducted and under constant review, and protective measures are in place to reduce risks to pupils and staff.
+As statutory attendance requirements were reintroduced by the Government in September 2020, headteachers worked hard over the summer to ensure that pupils and staff returned to Covid19 secure school sites.
+Risk assessments remain under constant review, and protective measures are in place to reduce risks to pupils and staff.
 The welfare and wellbeing of everyone has been an upmost consideration in the arrangements the Trust has put in place.